abxeni/abxeni/README.md

 - 👋 Hi, I’m abxeni
 - 👀 I’m interested in cloud computing, Web Development and DevOps.
 - 🌱 I’m currently learning Python and DevOps
-- 💞️ I’m looking to collaborate on some interesting projects.
+- 💞️ I’m looking to collaborate on cloud security, CICD pipeline projects.
-- 📫 How to reach me abhi.nemade@outlook.com

 <!---
 abxeni/abxeni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.